rism-digital/rism.info/community/muscat/tutorials.en.md

 * Reset once a week with current data from the live server
 * Ideal for workshops, demonstrations, and conferences

 The logins **training01**@rism.info to **training99**@rism.info are available—in other words, each participant in a workshop can have a different login.
 Training users are "members" of the US working group and have editing rights for all sources that begin with the siglum US-*.
-Please [contact the Editorial Center](mailto:contact@rism.info) to receive the current password.
+Please [contact the RISM Editorial Network](mailto:contact@rism.info) to receive the current password.